joywin2003/Acadium/README.md

 ### Data Management
 - **React Query**: Utilizes React Query for efficient data fetching and caching of mails, students, profiles, and faculty.
 - **Server Actions**: Implements Next.js Server Actions for asynchronous server-side functions.
+- **Schema Validation**: Zod Schema validation done in both frontend and backend for all forms and functions

 ### Database
 - **PostgreSQL with Prisma ORM**: The platform uses a PostgreSQL database managed with Prisma ORM, providing robust and efficient database solutions.